Family & Pet Safety

 Health Integrity Analysis

 Is Candy truly good for you, or is it just clever marketing?
 We analyzed the nutritional density, ingredient safety, and processing levels using the CakeID Algorithm.
-With a calculated health score of 0/100, here is the deep dive into what you are actually eating.
+It achieved an overall rating of 0/100.
+Let's see exactly why it scored this way.

 ⚠️ Additive Watch: Critical Flags